 From an operational standpoint, dishwashers are one of the most expensive pieces of equipment in your kitchen.
-Commercial dishwashers that have earned the ENERGY STAR are on average
+Commercial dishwashers that have earned the ENERGY

-40 percent more energy efficient and 40 percent more water efficient than standard models.
-ENERGY STAR certified dishwashers have features that conserve energy and water such as advanced controls and diagnostics, improved nozzles and rinse arm design, and heat recovery.
+STAR are on average 40 percent more energy efficient and 40 percent more water efficient than standard models.
+ENERGY STAR certified dishwashers have features that conserve energy and water such as advanced controls and diagnostics, improved nozzles and rinse arm design.